 When positive behaviour is not being demonstrated, it is essential to have a consistent approach.
 This allows children to reflect upon their choices and take steps to make positive behaviour choices.
-The adult response to harmful behaviours, is set within the context of planned responses to escalating behaviour and a planned response to cool down, reflect, repair and restore.
+The adult response to detrimental behaviours, is set within the behaviour curriculum.